KnowOneActual/beaubremer-blog/posts/iimage_cleaner_on_a_tor_onion_service.md

 Creating this service involved a stack chosen specifically for functionality and privacy.

-Here’s a breakdown of the core components:
+Here's a breakdown of the core components:

 * **Tor Onion Service:** The entry point for users, providing anonymity and encryption.
 * **Google Cloud Platform (GCP) e2-micro VM:** The hosting environment, leveraging the "Always Free" tier for cost-effectiveness.